 The deputy director of the FDA’s Division of Anesthesia, Analgesia, and Addiction Products, said, “There is no period of use shown to be without risk.”
 She also addressed the fact that while people who already have heart disease may be at more risk, even those without any history of this problem may develop it from taking these drugs.

-Consider Natural Pain Relief
+Consider NATURAL Pain Relief INSTEAD of NSAIDs

 In my own life and in working with others, I have seen how dietary and supplement changes can greatly alleviate many of the symptoms NSAIDs are usually taken for.
 The effectiveness of each of these individual methods will vary by individual, but a comprehensive plan can often greatly alleviate symptoms across the board.